CSSA-UCSD/conference2024/README.md

 # UCSD Cognitive Science Student Association Conference 2024
-Note: The `master` branch is the code from last year's conference.
-You can consider each branch as different versions of the code, such as different features or designs before merging into the main code that changes the deployed website.

 ## Git Instructions
 ### Getting Started
-* To clone this repository, run `git clone https://github.com/CSSA-UCSD/conference2022.git` in your terminal. *Any edits made in the `main` branch and pushed to this remote repository will change the actual live website.* If it's just local edits on your computer (without pushing the changes), the live deployed website won't be affected.
+* To clone this repository, run `git clone https://github.com/CSSA-UCSD/conference2024.git` in your terminal. *Any edits made in the `main` branch and pushed to this remote repository will change the actual live website.* If it's just local edits on your computer (without pushing the changes), the live deployed website won't be affected.
 * After cloning, you'll be in the `main` branch (you should be able to tell in your terminal).
 Start by working on a new branch by running `git checkout -b name_of_branch` where `name_of_branch` can by your *name* if you'd like to try developing a different version/design of the website, or the *feature* you'd like to implement onto the current conference page.
 This command should take you to the new branch as you create it.
 * To check other branches on your laptop, run `git branch`.
 To switch to other branches, run `git checkout name_of_branch`.
 For example, running `git checkout main` will switch the version of your code to the code running the actual website.
 ### Checking for Code Updates